microsoft/microsoft-ui-xaml-specs/active/NavigationView/HierarchicalNav/HierarchicalNavigationView.md

 We believe two levels is ideal for usability and comprehension.

 NavigationView shows hierarchy in all its pane display modes, including Top and LeftCompact.

+*Note:* The following is a comp and will be updated with screenshots before this doc is published.
 ![NavigationView in Left, LeftCompact, and Top modes showing hierarchy](NavigationView_Hierarchy.png)

 ## Selection